 By the way, the other adoptive son Mokuba was always ignored by Gozaburo.

-Despite being the White Sheep of the Zoldyck family, Killua from Hunter × Hunter is the most loved child of the family.
-His mother and his eldest brother love him too much, his relationship with his father is the best father-son-relationship in the whole family that is known, his too younger brothers admire him, and the servant love him because Killua is nice to them.
+Despite being the White Sheep of the Zoldyck family, Killua from Hunter × Hunter is the most beloved child of the family.
+His mother and his eldest brother love him too much, his relationship with his father is the best father-son-relationship in the whole family that is known, his two younger brothers admire him, and the servants love him because Killua is nice to them.
 The only one who doesn't like him is the second eldest son, Milluki, who is a Fat Bastard, but even he admits that Killua is the best candidate to be the next heir of the family.

-Dick Grayson/Nightwing has been noted to be Batman's favoured son, being the first Robin and the easiest to get along with.
+Dick Grayson/Nightwing has been noted to be Batman's favored son, being the first Robin and the easiest to get along with.
 He understands Bruce's teachings the most, came into his own as a hero, and while as skilled as Bruce, can still make friends and keep them, something Bruce can't do.

 Darkseid treats all his children terribly but out of all of them, he respects and likes Orion the most, even if Orion is on the good guy's side and actively opposes him.

 Marvel's Thor is clearly his father's Odin's favorite.
 This goes to an insane level when, in Fear Itself, he is willing to destroy the entire Earth for Thor's sake.
 He never went that far for Loki or even Baldur, the latter of whom didn't even know he was one of Odin's sons until fairly recently.
 Let's not even get into Loki's problems from all of this...